Time to get out the trimmers! No, not that kind of hedging!!

 (1) modal verb, (2) verb (with uncertainty), (3) adverb of frequency, (4) modal adjective

-If you found this interesting and want to take a look at some more related posts, I have a series of posts related to scientific English, all of which may be found on my English Language Materials page.
-A good start for the series would be the post on A Brief Post on the History and Use of Scientific Language, followed by The Basic Characteristics of Scientific Language.
+If you found this interesting and want to take a look at some more related posts, I have a series of posts related to scientific English, all of which may be found on my Scientific English page.
+A good start for the series would be the post entitled A Brief Post on the History and Use of Scientific Language, followed by The Basic Characteristics of Scientific Language.

 If you are looking for something lighter and funnier, why not take a look at French Phrases in English the French Wouldn’t Understand or English As She Is Spoke?